-- 11.1 The GDPR gives individuals the right to access personal data about themselves, including CCTV images and footage.
-All requests for access to images by any individual (when they are asking for access to images of themselves) should be addressed to the Data Privacy Manager in a written format, such as email or letter. - 11.2 Requests for access to CCTV images/footage must be made in writing and must include: - 11.2.1 the full name and address of the person making the request (the 'data subject'); - 11.2.2 a description of the data subject and/or details of what they were wearing to ensure we can locate the individual, and only relevant images are disclosed; - 11.2.3 the approximate date and time when the images were recorded to allow for searching:
+- 11.1.
+The UK GDPR gives an individuals the right to access personal data about themselves, including CCTV images and footage.
+All requests for access to images by any individual (when they are asking for access to images of themselves) should be addressed to Data Privacy Manager in a written format, such as email or letter. - 11.2.
+Requests for access to CCTV images/footage must be made in writing and must include: - 11.2.1. the full name and address of the person making the request (the 'data subject'); - 11.2.2. a description of the data subject and/or details of what they were wearing to ensure we can locate the individual, and only relevant images are disclosed; - 11.2.3. the approximate date and time when the images were recorded to allow for searching; - 11.2.4. the location where the images were recorded.

-- 11.2.4 the location where the images were recorded. - 11.3 Requests from an individual for CCTV images or footage must be handled, and responded to, in accordance with our data subject access request procedure (in Section 3 of our Office Manual). - 11.4 If we cannot comply with the request, the reasons for not being able to comply will be documented and the data subject will be advised of these in writing by the Data Privacy Manager. - 11.5 The Data Privacy Manager is responsible for the CCTV system and will liaise with Judith Abram to determine whether disclosure of the images will reveal third-party information. - 11.6 Particular care should be exercised when images of other people are included in the materials for disclosure.
+- 11.3.
+Requests from an individual for CCTV images or footage must be handled, and responded to, in accordance with our Data Subject Access Request Procedure, which set out in OM3 and referred to in our Data Privacy Notices. - 11.4.
+If we cannot comply with the request, the reasons for not being able to comply will be documented and the data subject will be advised of these in writing. - 11.5.
+Judith Abram, our Managing Director, is responsible for the CCTV system and will liaise with our Data Privacy Manager to determine whether disclosure of the images will reveal third-party information.
+Particular care will be exercised when images of other people are included in the materials for disclosure.
 Images of other individuals will, if possible, be redacted unless there would be an expectation that their images would be released in such circumstances.
 Non-disclosure will be appropriate in most circumstances.
-If there is any doubt about what information must be provided to enquirers, please contact the Data Privacy Manager.

-11.7 Requests to restrict processing and objections to processing
+11.6.
+Requests to restrict processing and objections to processing

-- 11.7.1 The GDPR gives individuals the right to restrict the processing of their personal data in certain circumstances.
+- 11.6.1.
+The UK GDPR gives individuals the right to restrict the processing of their personal data in certain circumstances.
 This means that an individual can limit the way that an organisation uses their data.
 This is an alternative to requesting the erasure of their data.
-The GDPR also gives individuals the right to object to the processing of their personal data in certain circumstances. - 11.7.2 All such requests should be addressed in the first instance to the Data Privacy Manager, who will provide a written response within one month of receiving the request, setting out their decision on the request.
+The UK GDPR also gives individuals the right to object to the processing of their personal data in certain circumstances. - 11.6.2.
+All such requests should be addressed in the first instance to the Data Privacy Manager, who will provide a written response within one month of receiving the request, setting out their decision on the request.
 A copy of the request and response will be retained for an appropriate period determined on a case-by-case basis.

-12 Responsibility for CCTV systems and staff training
+12. Responsibility for CCTV systems and staff training

-12.1 Judith Abram has nominated the Data Privacy Manager to assist with the day-to-day responsibility of the systems and the training of staff responsible for operating or administering CCTV.
-However, the overall responsibility lies with Judith Abram.
+12.1.
+Judith Abram, our Managing Director has nominated our Data Privacy Manager to have day-to-day responsibility of the systems and the training of staff responsible for operating or administering CCTV.
+However, overall responsibility lies with Judith Abram

-13 Complaints
+13. Complaints